-As recommended in Paragraph 128, an assessment of the significance of the Long Stable and the Chalk Farm building has been provided earlier in this report.
+As recommended in Paragraph 128, an assessment of the significance of the Long Stable and Provender Store building has been provided earlier in this report.
 Appropriate and proportionate historic research and analysis was undertaken to identify the heritage values and character of the heritage assets, including the origins of the buildings and how they have changed over time.